Amaury Nolasco

-Amaury Nolasco Garrido (born December 24, 1970) is a Puerto Rican actor of Dominican descent.
+Amaury Nolasco Garrido (born December 24, 1970) is a Puerto Rican actor.
 He is best known for the role of Fernando Sucre on the Fox television series Prison Break (2005–2009, 2017), and for his role in Transformers (2007).

 Early life

 Nolasco was born in Vieques, Puerto Rico on Christmas Eve in 1970 to Dominican parents.
 After various acting gigs, Nolasco moved to New York City.

 Career

 Nolasco has guest-starred in various television series such as Arli$$, CSI: Crime Scene Investigation, and ER.
 His first role on a feature film was in Takeshi Kitano's Brother, along others as "Orange Julius" in Universal's 2 Fast 2 Furious.
 He then went on to co-star opposite Bernie Mac in Mr. 3000.

 Nolasco's additional television and film credits include roles on George Lopez and CSI: NY, and in The Benchwarmers.
 He also appeared on Mind of Mencia as a guest on Sunday, April 29, 2007.
 He also starred in Director Michael Bay's Transformers, released during the summer of 2007.
 Bay offered to cast Nolasco in the sequel Transformers: Revenge of the Fallen, but he declined due to scheduling conflicts.
 His most high-profile role was Prison Break.

 In November 2009, Nolasco made an appearance in Wisin & Yandel's music video "Imagínate" featuring T-Pain alongside Wilmer Valderrama.
 He plays a jealous mobster who murders Valderrama's character for sleeping with his girlfriend.
 He also appears in Calle 13's music video "La Perla".

 In March 2010, Nolasco guest-starred in three episodes during the second season of Southland, as Detective Rene Cordero.

 From September 2010 to May 2011, he costarred in the NBC show Chase, a one-season show about U.S. Marshals that hunt down fugitives.
 He starred in the short-lived ABC television series Work It which premiered on January 3, 2012.

 Nolasco was featured in the sitcom Telenovela, as Rodrigo Suarez, Ana Sofia's eccentric co-star who plays the show's villain.